-The 2012-13 program year CAPER represents the fifth and final reporting year of the 2008-2013 Consolidated Plan.
-It is divided into six sections, the: 1.)
+The 2013-2014 program year CAPER represents the first and initial reporting year of the 2013-2018 Consolidated Plan.
+It is divided into six (6) sections, the: 1.)
 Summary of the Overall Assessment of the fourth year Performance, 2.)
 Housing Needs, 3.)
 Community Development Block Grant, 4.)
 HOME Investment Partnerships, 5.)
 Supporting text and, 6.)
 The Integrated Distribution and Information System (IDIS) reports.